Example: Define a Condition

 If ALL of these conditions are TRUE:

-- Conditions Combination: Selecting this option allows you to create an additional set of "All/Any" and "True/False" conditions inside the existing set.
+- Conditions Combination: Choose to allow you to create an additional set of “All/Any” and “True/False” conditions inside the existing set.

 Product Attribute: The product attributes in this drop-down is dependent on the setup of the attribute.
 For an attribute to display in the list, it must be configured to be used in promo rule conditions.
 See the Use for Promo Rule Conditions field in Product Attributes.